-It is the question that everyone has been asking us, is antelope canyon open?
+It is the question that everyone has been asking us: is antelope canyon open?
 The answer is yes.
-We are officially opened after 485 days of being closed.
+We are officially open after 485 days of being closed.
 The canyon reopened on July 12, 2021.
 Since the canyon is open, that means that we are also open for business and taking tour groups.
 Here at Dixie Ellis, we are excited to get people out into the canyon again.
-There are some adjustments and precautions that have been put in place.
-This is for the safety and well-being of everyone who visits.
+There are some adjustments and precautions that have been put in place for the safety and well-being of everyone who visits.

 If you have ever wanted to go to Antelope Canyon, now is the time to go.
 At Dixie’s Lower Antelope Canyon Tours, we are operating and giving tours into the canyon.
 The opening happened at a perfect time.
 Summer is a great time to come and see the light streaming into the slot canyons.
 It is also a perfect time for families and travelers to take a summer vacation.